 After going through detox, clients will participate in the following stages of treatment:

 Don’t let addiction stop you from enjoying life.
-Blueprints for Recovery is here to help no matter what type of addiction you are dealing with.
+The PAC Program is here to help no matter what type of addiction you are dealing with.
 Our caring professionals are waiting to help you get on a path to happy healthy living.

-Call Blueprints for Recovery to take the first step today.
+Call The PAC Program to take the first step today.

 If you or a loved one needs help, please call us at